Maryem-bencharke/Software-Engineering/Exercice1_Part1.md

 *** Users will be identified by the card number used, and this will be authenticated by entering a PIN.Invalid cards will be rejected.

+*** At the end of each business day, a report will be produced of all successful and unsuccessful transactions.

 Non-Functional Requirements: